Mdeliaskhan04/Mdeliaskhan04/README.md

 🌟 Skills & Expertise:
 -Manual Testing: Expert in identifying defects and ensuring software quality through rigorous manual testing.
--Automated Testing: Familiar with Web Automation using Selenium, API Testing using Postman et, Performance Testing Using JMeter.
+-Automated Testing: Familiar with Web Automation using Selenium, API Testing using Postman and Performance Testing Using JMeter.
 -Test Planning: Proficient in developing comprehensive test plans and test cases based on detailed product requirements.
 -Defect Tracking: Experienced in using tools like JIRA to manage and track software defects.
 -Regression Testing: Skilled at performing thorough regression tests to ensure new changes do not introduce new issues.